meldsz/url-shortener/README.md

 You need to have Node.js, MongoDb installed on your computer

 1. Clone this repository
-2. Install all the dependencies: `npm install`
+2. Install all the dependencies:
+    * front-end application dependencies: In the root directory run, `npm install`
+    * back-end application dependencies: `cd server` and `npm install`
-3. Run the application for development: `cd server` and `npm run dev`
+3. To run the application for development: `cd server` and `npm run dev`

 ### 3rd Party Libraries used: